onikienko/keygenjukebox-play-button/readme.md

 The idea of extension is simplicity.
 One button UI.
 Click on the icon to start.
 Click again to stop.
-Each time you click the icon, extension is shuffling playlist.
+Each time you click the icon, an extension is shuffling playlist.
 It is like a radio.
 You never know the next track.
 At the moment, there are more than 6 days of non-stop playing :scream:

 -----------------------------------------------------------------------------------------------

 **Tips:**

-- Double click on extension icon for next track.
+- Double-click on the extension icon for next track.
 - Hover over extension icon to see Total played statistics (when stopped).
-When playing you will see track title.
+When playing, you will see track title.

 ------------------------------------------------------------------------------------------------

+**Manifest V3**

+In the `mv3` folder located modern manifest v3 implementation.
+It's still work in progress.

 **Firefox versions dev. notes**

-In the `firefox` folder located obsolete extension.
+In the `firefox` folder located an obsolete extension.
 Version implemented with webExtensions API is located under the `firefox-webExtensions` folder.

 In fact, this `firefox-webExtensions` is slightly modified `chromium` version (only `manifest.json` is different).

-I plan to create new builder which will build Chrome, Opera and Firefox version from one source.
+### Glory to Ukraine